If you've lost a loved one

 Death Certificate – a certificate issued by the Registry of Births, Deaths and Marriages, giving the date, place and cause of death along with other relevant information.

-Estate of Account – An account that’s opened to receive a deposit of funds owing to a deceased person’s estate after the date of death.
+Deceased Estate Account– An account that’s opened to receive a deposit of funds owing to a deceased person’s estate after the date of death.
+A Deceased Estate Representative may apply to open a deceased estate account in the name of the estate of the deceased customer.

 Executor – Party(s) appointed by the deceased in the Will, whose responsibility it is to carry out the deceased’s wishes as expressed in the Will.